Súper Luchas

-Súper Luchas is a Spanish-language publication covering lucha libre and other forms of professional wrestling.
-The publication began as a print magazine in 1991 and later became the largest lucha libre magazine in the world and remained one of the few professional wrestling magazines to survive to the 2000s but now operates mainly as an online website.
+Súper Luchas is a Spanish-language publication covering professional wrestling originary from Mexico.
+The publication began as a print magazine in 1991 and later became the largest professional wrestling magazine in the Hispanophone and remained one of the few professional wrestling magazines to survive to the 2000s but now operates mainly as an online website.
 The website is the number one Spanish-language professional wrestling website in the world.